Problems Laparoscopic Hysterectomy Can Treat

 Some health problems can cause pain or bleeding in the uterus.
 These problems can sometimes be helped by medication.
 Or surgery may be done that keeps the uterus intact.
 But sometimes, the best way to relieve pain and bleeding is to remove the uterus.
 This is called laparoscopic hysterectomy.
 It's done using small incisions.

+- Endometriosis.
 Endometriosis is the growth of the uterine lining outside of the uterus.
 This tissue can lead to scarring (adhesions).
 This scarring occurs inside the pelvic cavity.
-This can cause abnormal bleeding and severe pain.
+This can cause severe pain.

 Abnormal bleeding may be due to other causes.
 These include:

 - Adenomyosis.
 This is the growth of the endometrium into the uterine muscle.

 - Uterine polyps.
 These are fleshy growths of tissue from the uterine wall.